intel/sawr/README.md

 The software stack consists of ROS configuration files and some simple ROS nodes for motor control.
 For the most part, we have kept the stack as simple as possible.
-Installation and launch instructions for the SW stack are in the [whr] package, in [whr/Install.md] and [whr/Launch.md], respectively.
+Installation and launch instructions for the SW stack are in the [sawhr] package, in [sawhr/INSTALL.md] and [sawhr/LAUNCH.md], respectively.

 # Packages
 Here is a list of packages included in this repo and a summary of what each one contains.
 Please refer to the README.md files in each package for more information:
-* [whr/README.md] - Master package, installation instructions, and launch scripts.
+* [sawhr/README.md] - Master package, installation instructions, and launch scripts.
-* [whr_description/README.md] - Hardware specification and build instructions, URDF files.
+* [sawhr_description/README.md] - Hardware specification and build instructions, URDF files.
-* [whr_base/README.md] - Motor controller and hardware interfacing.
+* [sawhr_base/README.md] - Motor controller and hardware interfacing.
-* [whr_scan/README.md] - Camera configuration.
+* [sawhr_scan/README.md] - Camera configuration.
-* [whr_mapping/README.md] - SLAM configuration.
+* [sawhr_mapping/README.md] - SLAM configuration.
-* [whr_navigation/README.md] - Move-base configuration.
+* [sawhr_navigation/README.md] - Move-base configuration.

 # Additional Material
-Please look for the Whr project under [http://01.org/](https://01.org/search/node/Whr) for links to additional material.
+Please look for the Whr project under [http://01.org/](https://01.org/search/node/SAWhR) for links to additional material.
 For example, the basic build instructions included in this repo, while intended to make the repo self-contained, do not include high-resolution images to keep the repo size down.
-For the same reason this repo does not include videos of the Whr in action.
+For the same reason this repo does not include videos of the SAWhR in action.
 We will make these and other resources available externally, with a Whr project under 01.org acting as a hub pointing to the available resources.